kylegullo48/Starting-Out/README.md

   - creating your own module
 <br></br>

-The second repository file is named IDLEuploadtest.
-Uploading a file direct from the IDLE program retains some of the color coding and the .py file extension.
+IDLEuploadtest is a file uploaded from the IDLE program.
+I uploaded it to see if git retains some of the color coding and the .py file extension.
+It does.
 This makes reading and changing the Python code in Github much easier.

+Beginner procedures2 is my second set of simple exercises.
+It includes:
+- opening and reading an external .txt file